john-amiscaray/Stir/README.md

 ### Adding Child Elements

-Child elements can be added using the `@ChildList` annotation, the `@Nested` annotation, or a combination of either.
-The `@ChildList` marks any `List` field that contains children of the HTML element, whereas the `@Nested` field marks a single HTML element field as a child of the HTML element representing the class.
+Child elements can be added using the `@ChildList` annotation, the `@Nested` annotation, or a combination of either. `@ChildList` marks any `List` field that contains children of the HTML element, whereas the `@Nested` field marks a single HTML element field as a child of the HTML element representing the class.

 ### Inner Content